Please fill out the form below and we’ll be in touch.

 The historian who rediscovered Washington's lost pallbearer — a 200-year mystery solved in 2024.

 As steward of Alexandria's Presbyterian Cemetery and seasoned public historian, David brings over 25 years of expertise to his renowned Gravestone Stories tours.
-With access to 300+ exclusive stories found nowhere else, he transforms historic burial grounds into compelling narratives of Alexandria's past.
+His work is built on 300+ original biographical profiles tied to individual burials, alongside in-depth research essays that place those lives within the broader sweep of Alexandria and American history.

 Where history lives and discoveries still happen.